wazuh/wazuh-ruleset/README.md

 # ossec-rules
-OSSEC Free Open Source community rule set put together by WAZUH
+OSSEC HIDS Open Source community rule set put together by WAZUH

+Includes compliance mapping with PCI DSS v3.1 or CIS and additional decoders and rules.
+Users can contribute to this rule set by submitting pull requests.
+Our team will continue to maintain and update it periodically.

-We are creating an automatic updating service, meantime you can install it througt a bash script.
+We are creating an automatic updating service, meantime you can install the rules using a bash script.

 Find more detailed information at [Ruleset Documentation](http://documentation.wazuh.com/en/latest/ossec_rule_set.html)